Brodie Burns-Williamson

 3

+We went past one store that had unexpectedly raised a Union Jack.
 The march concluded at the town war memorial, a cenotaph, where the names of local soldiers who never returned home are remembered (pictured below).
-Among them are two members of my family - the brother who fell in France in 1916 and a cousin of the same generation who also never returned.
-It was an emotional moment.
+Among them are two members of my family, the brother who fell in France in 1916 and a cousin of the same generation who also never made it back.

 4